LSD (Acid) Detox & Treatment

 Lysergic acid diethylamide, LSD, or Acid is an illicit drug used recreationally to alter the way a person perceives reality.
 When individuals use LSD, the desired effects sought after include:

-In recent times, persons experimenting on LSD have turned to “microdosing”, with the intention to ease some anxiety or mood-related concerns.
+In recent times, persons experimenting on LSD abuse have turned to “microdosing”, with the intention to experience the effects of LSD that can ease anxiety and mood-related concerns.
+(1)

 Street LSD (Acid)

 When LSD drug is available in the following forms:

 On small dot on blotted paper (in liquid form)

 A powder form

 Usually, 70 micro milligrams of LSD hallucinogenic drug is enough to elicit the effects of LSD.
 But the typical dose is 100-200.
 (3)

 How Long Do The Effects Of LSD Last?